What is Keder?

 Single Flag Keder

-Single flag is designed to be attached by any welding method, including hot air welding, wedge welding, and radiofrequency welding (RF welding for short).
+A single flag attaches with any welding method, including hot air welding, wedge welding, and radiofrequency welding (RF welding for short).
 RF welding creates a stronger bond and improves water tightness and UV resistance.
-Single flag is not appropriate for larger panels with high tensile loads because it is only welded on one side, that weld becomes a single point of failure.
-This is why single flag often uses wider 20mm welds, and why it’s highly recommended to use RF welded single flag Keder.
-All of the Keder distributed by our company is RF welded.
+The single flag is not appropriate for larger panels with high tensile loads because of the welding occurring on one side, the weld becomes a single point of failure.
+This is why single flag uses wider 20mm welds, and why our experts recommend using RF welded single flag Keder.
+Lightweight distributes all keder already RF welded.

 Double Flag Keder

-Double-flag is the strongest and most durable, but can only be welded properly using a radio-frequency (RF) welder, which can be cost-prohibitive for smaller companies.
-The weld is no longer a point of failure because both sides of the flag are welded to the panel, making the strength of the fabric itself the only limitation.
+Double-flag is the strongest and most durable, and only welds properly using a radio-frequency (RF) welder, which can be cost-prohibitive for smaller companies.
+The weld is no longer a point of failure because both sides of the flag welding to the panel make the strength of the fabric its only limitation.

 Weave Styles